LivePersonInc/developer-center/pages/documents/Real Time Data/Messaging Operations API/methods/messaging-current-queue-health.md

 *Note*: All metrics under the hierarchy of 'skillsMetrics' represent the most recent values for each skilll.
 Metrics under the 'metricsTotal' entity will contain the summation of all skills listed.

+*default*: In case there is no relevant data on metrics the default value is -1.

 | Name |  Description | Type / Value |
 | :------ | :------------- | :------------- |